 Complete the online course petition form (advisor will provide link to the form)

-Include a copy of course syllabus, which must include:
+Include a copy of the course syllabus, which must include:

-Evaluation criteria for course (i.e. exams, papers, projects)
+Evaluation criteria for the course (i.e. exams, papers, projects)

 Required Readings/textbooks used